-With an entire rainbow to choose from, picking paint colors for your home can be a daunting task.
-Luckily, learning how to choose a paint color that enhances a room can be easy, once you know the basic rules of color selection.
-This guide will teach you how to pick paint colors like an interior designer and offer tips and tricks to help you make quick and smart design choices for your home.
-Once you know the basics of how to choose colors for a room, you can experiment and find paint colors that bring your unique personality to every room.
+With an entire rainbow to choose from, picking paint colors for your home can be daunting.
+Luckily, it's easy once you learn the basic rules of color selection.
+Then you can experiment to find paint colors that bring your unique personality to every room.

-While picking paint colors doesn’t require you to be an expert in color theory, understanding the following terms can make color selection easier.
+Picking paint colors doesn’t require you to be an expert in color theory.
+But understanding the following terms makes color selection easier.

 - Primary colors: the colors that can be mixed in varying amounts to create all other colors.
 Red, yellow and blue are primary colors.

 - Secondary colors: the colors obtained by mixing two primary colors.
 Green, orange and purple are secondary colors.

 - Hue: the variety of a color.
 For example, aqua is a hue of blue.
 Hue is used interchangeably with tone, tint or shade to describe the qualities of a color.

 - Tone: a hue that is produced by adding gray pigment to a primary or secondary pigment.
 In practice, a paint color may be described as a soft or bright tone.
 Soft tones have more gray.
 Bright tones are closer to the pure primary/secondary color.

 - Tint: a hue that is produced by adding white pigment to a primary or secondary colored pigment.
 Paint colors may be described as having a lighter or darker tint.
 Lighter tints have more white than darker tints.

 - Shade: a hue that is produced by adding black pigment to a primary or secondary pigment.
 In everyday language, shade and tint are used interchangeably to describe how light or dark a color appears.

 - Warm colors: hues of red, orange and yellow.
 Warm colors invoke images of fire and feelings of coziness and excitement.